davidmalcolm/gcc-global-state/passes.rst

 This state is shared between repeated invocations of the pass.

-`gimple_init_edge_profiler` is used from outside this file in `profile.c`, so perhaps this state needs to be made a per-universe thing.
+`gimple_init_edge_profiler` is used from outside this file in `profile.c`, so perhaps this state needs to be made a per-context thing.
 Alternatively, we could make it per-pass, and have `gimple_init_edge_profiler` poke at it through::

-  universe->pipeline->pass_ipa_tree_profile
+  context->pipeline->pass_ipa_tree_profile

 `tree-sra.c`: pass_sra_early, pass_sra, pass_early_ipa_sra